Pirapora

 Pirapora is a municipality in northcentral Minas Gerais in Brazil.
-The population is 56,640 (2020 est.) in an area of 550 km2.
+It had a population of 55,606 in the 2022 census, with an estimated population of 57,713 in 2025, in an area of 549.514 km2.
 The name Pirapora comes from the Tupi words for "fish" + "jump", referring to the piracema season when a mass migration of fishes ascends the São Francisco River to spawn.

 Location

 Pirapora belongs to its own statistical microregion.
 The elevation of the municipal seat is 472 meters.
 It became a municipality in 1912.
 This municipality is located on the right bank of the São Francisco River and is 340 km from the state capital.

 Neighboring municipalities are: Lagoa Grande, Coromandel, Guarda-Mor, Lagamar and Paracatu.
 There are two districts, besides the municipal seat: Claro de Minas, 12 km. distant, and Vazamor, 32 km. distant.

 Microregion of Pirapora

 The statistical microregion of Pirapora includes 9 cities: Buritizeiro, Várzea da Palma, Ibiaí, Jequitaí, São Romão, Lassance, Riachinho, Santa Fé de Minas and Lagoa dos Patos.
 It has an area of 23,111 km2 and a population of approximately 150,000 inhabitants.